 It will only take a few minutes and that’s it!
 You’ve safely rolled back a plugin update.

 We recommend visiting your live site and checking important pages and functions to ensure all the changes have been implemented and that your website is functioning fine.

-Updating your WordPress site is as simple as clicking a button.
-But after facing this ordeal of rolling back the update, you’ll know that updates don’t always go smoothly.
+Updating your WordPress Plugins is as simple as clicking a button.
+But after facing this ordeal of rolling back the plugin update, you’ll know that updates don’t always go smoothly.